farice/Quantum-Machine-Learning/README.md

 # Quantum Algorithms and Learning Theory

-Research independent Study with a focus on quantum algorithms for solving linear systems and quantum learning theory.
+A collection of notes and resources from thesis work and a research independent study pertaining to quantum algorithms and quantum machine learning

-See `syllabus.md`